Solid State Bus-Comp: A Large-Scale and Diverse Dataset for Dynamic Range Compressor Virtual Analog Modeling: Introduction

 Despite the rapid development of VA models, the publicly available datasets are still scarce, with limited data quantity and diversity.
 Table~\ref{tab:existing_datasets} illustrates the details of the existing datasets regarding DRC.
-Specifically, early attempts~\cite{UA6176} primarily processed short instrument recordings in a specific parameter setting for nonparametric models.
-SignalTrain~\cite{la2a} presented the first parametric dataset in modeling the optical compressor LA-2A.
+Specifically, early attempts~\cite{UA6176} primarily consist of processed short instrument and test signal recordings in a specific parameter setting, tailored for trivial non-parameteric models.
+SignalTrain~\cite{la2a} first proposed a parametric dataset in modeling the optical compressor LA-2A.
 It used various randomly generated test signals and a few instrument recordings as the input signals and recorded 20 equally sampled parameter combinations.
-After that, ~\cite{cl1b} proposed the CL-1B dataset with real-world recordings as inputs and more parameter combinations.
+After that, ~\cite{cl1b} proposed the CL-1B dataset with real-world recordings as inputs with more parameter combinations.
 Recent works like~\cite{S6-2024} also presented datasets with more diverse devices but often with limited data scale and parameter combinations.
+Such limitations will significantly constrain the model's performance, especially when encountering real-world recordings and unseen parameters.

-Data scaling has been shown effective in many areas~\cite{gpt-report, imagenet}.
-For instance, Mert~\cite{mert} utilized a music mixture of 160K hours to scale up a self-supervised representation learning model with 330M parameters, obtaining outstanding performance in music information retrieval; Yue~\cite{yue} constructed a 650K hours music mixture to train a 7B parameter model for music generation, obtaining state-of-the-art (SOTA) performance; Stable Audio~\cite{stableaudio} collected 73k hours of audio recordings, leading to SOTA audio generation model with 1B parameters; Emilia~\cite{emilia} presented a 101K hours open-sourced speech dataset, facilitating SOTA speech generations models~\cite{F5TTS, maskgct, vevo}.
-Following these previous works, this paper presents Diff-SSL-G-Comp, the first large-scale and diverse dataset in VA modeling.
-We aim to address the limitations in existing datasets and explore the effectiveness of the improved data scale.
+Data scaling has been shown to be effective in many audio-related areas~\cite{mert, stableaudio, maskgct, singnet, neurodyne}.
+For instance, Mert~\cite{mert} utilized a music mixture of 160K hours to scale up a self-supervised representation learning model with 330M parameters, obtaining outstanding performance in music information retrieval; Yue~\cite{yue} constructed a 650K hours music mixture to train a 7B parameter model for music generation, obtaining state-of-the-art (SOTA) performance; Stable Audio~\cite{stableaudio} collected 73k hours of audio recordings, leading to SOTA audio generation model with 1B parameters; Emilia~\cite{emilia, emilia-journal} presented a 101K hours open-sourced speech dataset, facilitating SOTA speech generations models~\cite{maskgct, vevo}.